-As digital marketers, we all know ohat the right tools can make a big difference.
+As digital marketers, we all know that the right tools can make a big difference.
 They can increase our efficiency, help us collaborate, and organize everything that’s going on.
-With the help of these tools, we can do our jobs better.pops
+With the help of these tools, we’re better able to do our jobs.

 That’s why we’ve curated 100 awesome marketing tools you should know.
 These tools can help you manage projects, collaborate with your team, amp up your content efforts, increase your social media savvy, and so much more.

 These tools will help you organize and manage projects.

 - Asana – Asana’s mission is to help teams to work together effortlessly, and they’ve created software that can bring your team together on countless projects.